The Church of St Augustine Kilburn

 The Church serves as both the spiritual hub of both the local community and the two Federated Schools playing an active part in the daily lives of staff, students and parent/carers.

-The whole school attends a service in church once a term while every Year Group attends and contributes to its own nass in Church during Michaelmass Term.
+The whole school attends a service in church once a term while every Year Group attends and contributes to its own mass in Church during Michaelmass Term.
 Additional services in St Augustine’s church such as services of welcome for Years 7 and 12, Christingle service for Years 8, Ash Wednesday, Founder’s Day and Leavers’ Service add to the student’s spiritual nourishment and development.

 The whole basis of the Christian faith is that Jesus Christ, the Son of God was born to live and die as a man so that we may join him in his risen life, in living a life as God our Heavenly Father always intended and wishes us to live.
 At St Augustine’s we not only learn in order to achieve nationally excellent exam results but to live life the best we can.
 So again, as the SIAMS report states, “the education provided is holistic and meticulously meets the needs of a diverse range of learners.”
 No two people are the same, nor any two students.
 This is recognised at St Augustine’s CE High School and so it is my pleasure, as both the Parish Priest and the chair of Governors, to welcome you to join us, so you too can “be the best you can be.”